 A Victorian surgeon rescues a heavily disfigured man who is mistreated while scraping a living as a side-show freak.
-Behind his monstrous facade, there is revealed a person of intelligence and sensitivity.
+Behind his monstrous façade, there is revealed a person of kindness, intelligence and sophistication.

 Essentially a prequel to David Lynch and Mark Frost's earlier TV series "Twin Peaks".
 The first half-hour or so concerns the investigation by FBI Agent Chet Desmond (Chris Isaak) and his partner Sam Stanley (Kiefer Sutherland) into the murder of night-shift waitress Teresa Banks in the small Washington state town of Deer Meadow.
 When Desmond finds a mysterious clue to the murder, he inexplicably disappears.
 The film then cuts to one year later in the nearby town of Twin Peaks and follows the events during the last week in the life of Laura Palmer (Sheryl Lee) a troubled teenage girl with two boyfriends; the hot-tempered rebel Bobby Briggs (Dana Ashbrook) and quiet biker James Hurley (James Marshall), her drug addiction, and her relationship with her difficult (and possible schizophrenic) father Leland (Ray Wise), a story in which her violent murder was later to motivate much of the TV series.
 Contains a considerable amount of sex, drugs, violence, very loud music and inexplicable ...Written by

 31 of 40 people found this review helpful.